Constipation

 Constipation is a common condition where you may experience infrequent, difficult, or painful bowel movements.
-Everyone's normal bowel pattern is different, but if you have fewer than three bowel movements a week, have to strain a lot, or pass hard, dry stools, you may be experiencing constipation.
+Everyone's normal bowel pattern is different, but if you have to strain to empty, or pass hard and dry stools, you may be experiencing constipation.

 Common symptoms include: